Vodafone: Unlimited roaming costs on stolen phones

 Vodafone UK, in common with other operators, has been criticised for holding customers on regular monthly billed contracts liable for almost unlimited roaming costs when their phones are stolen abroad, despite being seemingly able to limit costs of pay-as-you-go contracts.

 Breaches of consumer protection rules

 In October 2016, Vodafone was fined a record £4.6m by Ofcom for "serious" breaches of consumer protection rules.

 In October 2017, Citizens Advice undertook a mystery shopping exercise which found that Vodafone, along with EE and Three, were not reducing customers' bills after fixed deals finished which meant that they were paying an extra £22 a month on average.

 Surveillance infrastructure

 In June 2014, Vodafone revealed information about their and other telecommunication operators' 'direct access systems', content data and metadata interception programmes globally.

 Scam investigation

-In March 2019, the Indian investigation agency CBI filed a plea in the Supreme Court against Vodafone and Airtel alleging non cooperation in the Saradha chitfund scam.
+In March 2019, the Indian investigation agency CBI filed a plea in the Supreme Court of India against Vodafone and Airtel alleging non cooperation in the Saradha chitfund scam.
 The court listed the matter for a hearing on 8 April 2019.

+Return to office mandate

+In March 2025, it was reported that Vodafone would require all UK-based head office staff to attend the office two to three days per week, or at least eight days per month.
+Failure to comply would result in disciplinary proceedings and a final written warning being issued, which would mean individuals would not be eligible for a bonus in that financial year.
+It was reported that colleagues struggled to find sufficient rooms to have in-person meetings, and would spend time in the office on video calls with people in other offices around the world.